ilmari99/ilmari99/README.md

 - mathematics,
 - and algorithms.

-I am very experienced in Python and machine learning, and I'm always curious to learn more.
+I am experienced in Python and machine learning, and I'm always curious to learn more.
 Above are some of the tools I can use, *roughly in order of proficiency*.

 I am also available for freelance work through my sole proprietorship, Tmi Ilmari Vahteristo (starting business in 2024).
 Please feel free to contact me for inquiries or project proposals.
 I also do consultations where we can try to identify where your business might benefit from AI, math or advanced algorithms.